-- 1. A completed application form. - 2.
-One letter of recommendation from an academic teacher/professor. - An official college/university transcript with catalog.
-Transfer students who have completed fewer than 30 credit hours must also submit their high school diploma and high school transcript (see also section "Admission with Credit"). - 4.
+- Completed application form - 2.
+Personal statement - B. Letter of recommendation from an academic teacher/professor - 4.
+Official College/University transcript(s) with a catalog (if applying for transfer credits).
+Transfer students who have completed fewer than 30 credit hours must also submit an official secondary school transcript(s) and diploma (see also section "Admission with Credit"). - 5.
+Certified copy of the state identity card or a valid passport for non-Greek citizens (and residence permit, if applicable) - 6.
 Evidence of proficiency in English.
-Non-native speakers of English who have not completed 30 semester credits or the quarter system equivalent (three quarters) and who do not have a secondary school diploma from a school where the language of instruction is English must meet the English language admissions requirement (see "Academic Writing"). - 5.
-A certified copy of their identification card for Greek citizens, or of a valid passport for non-Greek citizens. - 6.
-Candidates are also required to schedule an interview with an admissions counselor.
+Non-native speakers of English who have not completed 30 semester credit hours or the quarter system equivalent (three quarters) and who do not have a secondary school diploma from a school where the language of instruction is English must meet the English language admissions requirement (see "Evidence of Proficiency in English").